xapian/xapian-gsoc-proposal/proposal.rst

 My summer vacation starts from April 29, and will end around last week of July.
 During the vacation, I would be available for work and be online on IRC any time I am awake (usually IST 0800 to 2330).
 But to organize the schedule, I plan to work during Monday-Friday IST 0830 to 1830 (45-50 hours per week) and catch up on weekends if needed.
 However, when the classes resume, the working hours would be determined by the schedule of the semester.

-**Are you applying for other projects in GSoC 2019?
+**Are you applying for other projects in GSoC this year?
 If so, with which organisation(s)?**

 ..
 We understand students sometimes want to apply to more than one org and